qiayuanl/qiayuanl/README.md

 I am interested in controlling and designing robots.

-I am a first-year Ph.D. student at UC Berkeley.
+I am a second-year Ph.D. student at UC Berkeley.

 You might want to check my personal website at https://qiayuanl.netlify.app/